 Mechanical EngineerAltherm Engineering, A-Baden

-From the architect.
+Text description provided by the architects.
 On the edge of the picturesque town of Langenlois, one hour west of Vienna, a new wine center and visitors' facility was built on a gently south-sloping vineyard to celebrate the rich local heritage of a magnificent wine vault system.
 This historic subterranean network, which includes 900 year old stone passages, underlies the urban plan of the town.
 The north-south axis of the network echoes that of the Baroque houses above and suggests the existence of a second town below that which is visible.

 The project is composed of three parts: the existing vaults, which were made accessible to visitors, the Wine Center, and the Loisium Hotel Wine and Spa Resort.
 The vault system's geometry is transformed into an abstract three dimensional spatial language.
 This language forms the basis of the architecture of the Wine Center and Hotel, wherein each project element is derived from and related to the unique spaces of the vaults, while simultaneously having individual qualities of space, materials, light and experience.